Hierarchical Lorentz Mirror Model: Normal Transport and a Universal $2/3$ Mean--Variance Law: End Matter

 \begin{quotation} In this Supplemental Material, we collect background information, straightforward but somewhat involved computations and extensions, as well as details of our numerical simulations.
 These materials are intended for interested readers; the main text of the Letter, together with the End Matter, is self-contained.

-Specifically, we discuss the relation between the traditional ``mirror'' formulation and the local-pairing formulation used in the main text (Sec.~\ref{sm:mirror}), details of the Gaussian closure (Sec.~\ref{sm:Gauss}), the extension of the proof of Theorem~\ref{lowergen} to general dimensions $d\ge3$ (Sec.~\ref{sm:Theorems3}), and additional information on our numerical simulations (Sec.~\ref{SM:NumericsHierarchical}). \end{quotation}
+Specifically, we discuss the dimensionless and dimensionful conductances (Sec.~\ref{sm:conductance-units}), the relation between the traditional ``mirror'' formulation and the local-pairing formulation used in the main text (Sec.~\ref{sm:mirror}), details of the Gaussian closure (Sec.~\ref{sm:Gauss}), the extension of the proof of Theorem~\ref{lowergen} to general dimensions $d\ge3$ (Sec.~\ref{sm:Theorems3}), and additional information on our numerical simulations (Sec.~\ref{SM:NumericsHierarchical}). \end{quotation}